diyhue/diyHue/README.md

  - Major changes and improvements.
 Color processing is made now by light instead of bridge, for this reason lights must be also updated.
  - Was created first sensor concept skech that run in deep sleep mode.

+15-Apr-2015
+ - Added SSDP discover python script.
+ - ip, gateway and mac are automaticaly retrived from host.

 Contributions are welcomed

 Credits: probonopd